clavecoder/clavecoder.github.io/resume/KENBRUBAKER.md

 <!-- markdownlint-enable line-length -->

 ## Experience

-- Implemented and deployed service architecture for leading Automotive CRM SaaS provider based on microservice principles I developed in conjunction with the technical leadership team and reference architecture requirements developed from those principles.
+- Implemented and deployed service architecture for leading Automotive CRM SaaS provider based on microservice principles I developed in conjunction with the technical leadership team and reference architecture requirements developed from those principles
-- Enterprise Application Architect and Microsoft liaison for 50,000 person global Financial Services firm during their migration to an external data center
+- Enterprise Application Architect and Microsoft liaison for 50,000 person global Financial Services firm for their migration to an external data center
 - Designed .NET Enterprise Software Framework and Salary Administration software for 70,000 person media conglomerate